heikkivihersalo/kotisivu-block-theme/docs/vite-hmr-setup.md

 1. **Production**: WordPress serves built assets from the `build/` directory
 2. **Development with HMR**:
    - DevServer detects Vite is running
-   - Asset URLs are rewritten to point to `http://localhost:5173`
+   - Asset URLs are rewritten to point to the dev server (HTTP or HTTPS based on config)
    - Scripts are converted to ES modules
    - CSS is served via JavaScript imports for hot reloading

+## SSL Configuration

+The setup automatically detects if you're using HTTPS and configures SSL accordingly:

+- **HTTPS**: When `VITE_DEV_SERVER_HOST` starts with `https://`, the `@vitejs/plugin-basic-ssl` plugin is automatically enabled
+- **HTTP**: When using `http://`, no SSL is configured
+- **Self-signed certificates**: The basic SSL plugin generates self-signed certificates automatically
+- **WordPress integration**: The PHP DevServer disables SSL verification for local development to avoid certificate errors

 ## Debugging